radancyco/radancyco.github.io/uid/photoshop-guidelines/index.md

 ### 5.3 Smart Objects (Vector and Raster)*

 If using smart objects within the Photoshop file, the designer should rasterize or merge with other layers to reduce the overall file’s size because smart objects can often contain photos or other artwork, which most likely will have a higher resolution (e.g. 300 dpi) than is required for the final output.
 Another reason for flattening these smart objects is to prevent a “File Not Found” error message in case the developer double clicks the smart object layer.

+If you're designing an icon create it in illustrator and embed as a smart object.

 **Note:** If the site that is being designed is responsive, images may need to be sized or cropped differently, so rasterizing an image may not always be ideal.
 If you are uncertain, work closely with the UI development team to determine the best course of action.